 An other branch of the co-lateral line exist in France, by one of the Joseph Fournier’s brother.

-Augustin Fournier said La Grenade was a soldier in the Queen’s regiment in Montcalm’s army.
+Augustin Fournier dit La Grenade was a soldier in the Queen’s regiment in Montcalm’s army.
 He was the son of Nicolas Fournier and Claudette Urbain of Rouvre-la-Châtine in Lorraine.
 (In the Vosges, province of Neufchâteau).
 Augustin married Thérèse Demers, daughter of Henri Demers and Thérèse Poirier, on November 24, 1760 in Chambly (Notary Grisé certificate).
 He settled into a parish.
 From this marriage, 8 children were born but 3 did not survive.
 Three girls and two boys married, assuring the lineage.
 Thérèse Demers died in 1774 at 37 years of age.

 Augustin Fournier’s second marriage was to Elisabeth Lacoste on November 23, 1778 in Chambly.
 Three of this couple’s four daughters married.
 We still have not done enough research to know what this ancestor did for a living.
 We assume he was a farmer but having been a soldier he may have had another occupation.
 Augustin died at 65 in 1796 in Chambly.